 *We can also use cox regression for this question and it will give us more information (point estimator and confidence interval).

+3/5 points awarded for methods

+• It looks like we were actually supposed to include Cox proportional hazards regression – you mention it, but don’t perform it.

+• Used Kaplan-Meier estimates of survival probability – this is what you’re testing with the logrank statistic

+3/5 points awarded for reporting the association appropriately

+• No point estimate or confidence interval, though you mention how you would get them.

+• Describe the two groups under comparison

+Total points awarded: 6/10

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?

 The analysis in question 3 and 4 are to study the ldl level conditioned on if death happened within 5 years or not whereas the rest of the analysis (5-7) are based on if patients are in the low ldl group or high ldl group.
-Since we were to test if there’s an effect of ldl on mortality, I think the latter study design is better because people are often more interested in the probability of case (death) if exposed/unexposed (in our case, it’s high/low ldl) rather than knowing if exposed given case.
-Predicting future seems to be more important than studying the past in this situation.
+Since we were to test if there’s an effect of ldl on mortality, I think the latter study design is better because people are often more interested in the probability of case (death) if exposed/unexposed (in our case, it’s high/low ldl) rather than knowing if exposed given case. (+2) Predicting future seems to be more important than studying the past in this situation.
 According to the scientific question we are interested in this study, analysis in question 5, that is to compare the probability of death within 5 years across groups defined by whether the subjects have high serum LDL is reasonable.
 The insignificant result in this study showed that high ldl might not be an effect on mortality.
 It can be a useful evidence to be provided to the people who are concerning the chance of death after being diagnosed to have high ldl.
-However, we lost information of time to death by splitting the time to death into 2 groups.
-Therefore, study design in question 7 might be the most appropriate one to use for this dataset since it counts the censored data.
+(Careful… it almost sounds like you’re considering the p-value in your choice of test.
+I’m going to give you the benefit of the doubt and consider this a misplaced comment on results rather than a comment on a priori analysis choice.)
+However, we lost information of time to death by splitting the time to death into 2 groups. (+2) Therefore, study design in question 7 might be the most appropriate one to use for this dataset since it counts the censored data.
 The drawback of that is the logrank test provided us nothing but the p-value.
-Cox regression model would be more informative.
+Cox regression model would be more informative. (+4)

 Method of design in question 6 is not preferred since odds ratio is not the interest of study.

+Total points awarded: 8/10